-Learn the rules for conjugating the English future perfect progressive tense and get tips on its usage.
-In the exercises, you can practise your English grammar skills.
+Learn the rules for conjugating the English future perfect progressive and practise using this tense in the interactive exercises.

 They recently changed the road signs here and now there has been an accident.
 The driver won’t have been paying attention.
 The traffic is backed up for miles.
 The other cars will have been waiting for hours for the accident to be cleared.